-In a multi-located business, employee data may be spread across different cloud data centers to give access to HR managers and teams at different locations.
+In a multi-located business, employee data may be spread across different cloud data centres to give access to HR managers and teams at different locations.
 As the organization grows, HRMS becomes complex with new applications and interfaces.

 Under such circumstances, it is important to establish a security protocol policy that defines who accesses what and for what reasons.
 For an ideal organization, it is important to protect employees’ details and build trust among them.

 To begin with employee database protection, one must know first what data it creates, stores and transmits.
 Data protection is subject to data classification.
-Data classification is done on the basis of type of stakeholders involved.
+Data classification is done on the basis of the type of stakeholders involved.
 For instance, an organization may consist of senior managers, sales executives, C-level staff, temporary project team and likewise.
-Depending upon the stakes involved, you need a different data protection strategy for every class of employee.
+Depending upon the stakes involved, you need a different data protection strategy for every class of employees.

 Role-based access control is one way of putting checks on who access what.
 In case of promotion, role change, service termination, new appointment etc. it is a continuous job of the administrator to allocate and change user-based access.

 It is important to note that HRMS systems are interlinked with other business systems like CRM and ERP.
-Since there is constant exchange of data within the systems, HR data can’t be presumed to be located within one system only.
-So, special attention should be given to level of data integration and appropriate checks must be put in place.
+Since there is a constant exchange of data within the systems, HR data can’t be presumed to be located within one system only.
+So, special attention should be given to the level of data integration and appropriate checks must be put in place.

 Auto-provisioning is the best way to control access to applications and data.
 Auto-provisioning ensures that new recruits are given automated authorized access while the employees that leave the company are automatically de-provisioned to avoid unauthorized access to sensitive data.
 The business context of a user is critical to incorporate while designing an auto-provisioning system that clearly complements the role of the user.
 The key components for role-based provisioning and portal access include provisioning platform, role management platform, access management platform and a portal.
 All these components are put together to enable safe and secure role-based access to the employee portal.